Dis-count/Distancing/Methods/Describe.md

 1. At first, sort the customers' group start time.
 Then assign them to the corresponding room by the space distancing rule.

-2. Set the Maximize time distancing as the objective function.

-Define the time distance $t_{i}$ for group i.
+2. Define the time distance $t_{i}$ for group i.
 Time interval we set it as 0.5 hours.

 Define a binary variable $x_{ijk}$ for each room.
 If the room is used by (i,j) and i followed by j, then $x_{ijk} = 1$, else $x_{ijk} = 0$.

 3. How to set it as the constraints?

-Set it as a timewindow VRP problem and add the constraints of distance.
+Set it as a time window VRP problem and add the distance constraints.

 ##  Analysis: